huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 ```

 <Tip>
 Disabling symlinking means that the `huggingface_hub` caching mechanism has no way to determine whether a file has already been downloaded to the local directory.
-This means that the `hf_hub_download` and `snapshot_download` functions will download the file to the local directory every time they are called.
-If you are disabling symlinking, it recommended that you separate the download and loading steps to avoid downloading the same file multiple times.
+This means that the `hf_hub_download` and `snapshot_download` functions will download files to the local directory each time they are executed.
+If you are disabling symlinking, it is recommended that you separate the model download and loading steps to avoid downloading the same file multiple times.

 </Tip>

 ## Using the original configuration file of a model

-If you would like to use the original configuration file of a model when loading a model from a single file, you can do so with the `original_config` argument.
+If you would like to configure the parameters of the model components in the pipeline using the orignal YAML configuration file, you can pass a local path or url to the original configuration file to the `original_config` argument of the `from_single_file` method.

 ```python
 from diffusers import StableDiffusionXLPipeline